mapbox/mapbox-plugins-ios/README.md

 ```

   To only install the Mapbox Traffic Plugin, replace `pod MapboxPlugins` with `pod MapboxPlugins/Traffic`.
-  Note that the CocoaPod does include [Mapbox iOS SDK](https://www.mapbox.com/ios-sdk/) v3.6 as a dependency, and should update to the latest patch release of v3.6 when you run `pod update`.
+  Note that the CocoaPod does include [Mapbox Maps SDK for iOS](https://www.mapbox.com/ios-sdk/) v3.6 as a dependency, and should update to the latest patch release of v3.6 when you run `pod update`.

 2. If you prefer not to use CocoaPods, copy the files for the plugin that you would like to use into your project.
 You will need to use a bridging header if your project is written in Swift.